The Brooklyn Mat Maker

 A specific family unit that could be tracked

-This single piece of information transformed a generic "Eliza Kenny" into a specific individual with traceable family connections.
+This single piece of information transformed a generic "Elizabeth Kenny" into a specific individual with traceable family connections.

 Discovery 2: The Complete Family Unit

-Armed with knowledge that Eliza was Richard's widow, research could target Richard Kenny specifically rather than investigating every Richard Kenny in Brooklyn records.
+Armed with knowledge that Elizabeth was Richard's widow, research could target Richard Kenny specifically rather than investigating every Richard Kenny in Brooklyn records.

 This focused approach led to the most important discovery: the 1850 U.S. Census showing Richard Kenny as head of household with wife Eliza and sons James and John.

-Why This Record Was Crucial: This census captured the complete Kenny family before the tragedies that would fragment their story.
+Why This Record Was Crucial: This census captured the complete Kenny family before Richard's 1854 death.
 It was the only document showing all four family members together, providing the baseline for tracking individuals through subsequent records.

-With Richard, Eliza, James, and John identified as a family unit, their appearances in subsequent records could be tracked and validated:
+With Richard, Eliza, James, and John identified as a family unit, their appearances in subsequent records could be tracked and validated across twenty-five years of census documentation:

-This twenty-year consistency pattern across multiple independent census records eliminated any possibility of confusion with other Kenny families.
-The same three individuals appeared together repeatedly, confirming family relationships beyond doubt.
+This twenty-five-year consistency pattern across multiple independent census records eliminated any possibility of confusion with other Kenny families.
+The same individuals appeared together repeatedly across different enumeration years and districts, confirming family relationships beyond traditional genealogical doubt.
+The 1880 census further validated the connection between this John and Margaret McKenny, showing their marriage and infant daughter Elizabeth.

 Discovery 4: Occupational Progression as Unique Identifier